 Tel: 0115 9072244 Ext.
 3820

 Additional information for empty property owners

 Flat Conversion Allowance is a scheme run by HMRC that enables business owners to recover the capital costs of conversion of the vacant floors of business premises into residential flats for let.
 Refurbishments costs are offset against income or corporation tax liabilities.
-For further information, please click on the link below:
+For further information, visit:

-For further information on national empty homes policy and guidance, visit the DCLG website by clicking on the link below.
+For further information on national empty homes policy and guidance, visit the DCLG website:

-For information about tax and VAT in relation to empty homes visit the HMRC website by clicking on the link below:
+For information about tax and VAT in relation to empty homes visit the HMRC website:

 Also visit the DASH Services website: